 Diabetics are likely to face gum diseases as our research says.
 For all those individuals with diabetes; there are higher risks of dental problems.
-When studies are taken into consideration, you will come across various researches performed by dental professionals.
+When studies are taken into consideration, you will come across various research performed by dental professionals.
 They state that diabetes reduces the supply of blood in the body and to the gums.
-Consequently, a patient who is diabetic experiences gum diseases.
+Consequently, a patient who is diabetic experiences gum disease.

 Why People with Diabetes Are More Prone to Gum Disease

 Dr. Sahakyan, a reputed dentist in Burbank has stated in many of his interviews that patients with diabetes are more likely to develop periodontal disease.
 Most importantly, this can severely affect their oral health.
 As a result, they may end up having tooth loss at a significant stage in life.

 Generally, too much content of glucose in the body, which is otherwise known as high-sugar levels present in your blood because of diabetes.
 Subsequently, this causes a lot of agonizing pain, infection, and many other complications within your body and mouth.

 The organs in your mouth that get affected because of diabetes:

 How salvia contributes to gum disease in diabetic patients?

 Saliva – the fluid that helps in keeping your mouth wet – contains glucose.
 Thereby, it gets difficult to control the sugar levels in your body because of several obvious reasons.
 High levels of glucose content present in your saliva let the disease flourish.
 Consequently, this leads bacteria to grow.
 These harmful bacteria mix with the food that you eat to create a soft and sticky film known as plaque.
 Plaque can also come from consuming food items that have high sugar or starch content.
 Different kinds of plaque can cause tooth decay diseases or cavities in your mouth.
 The rest types of plaque can cause gum-related diseases and produce a bad smell in your mouth.